 - 1. Personnel services

-- 2. Other expenses
+- 2. Other operating expenses

-- Building expenses
+- Rental

-- Contracted labour
+- Contractors

-- Information and communications technology
+- Information management systems

 - 3. Depreciation and amortisation

 - 4. Finance costs

 f) Comparative Information

 Except when an Australian Accounting Standard permits or requires otherwise, comparative information is disclosed in respect of the previous period for all amounts reported in the financial statements.